pieroproietti/penguins-eggs-book/chapter-5.md

 knowledge and may involve additional steps compared to using precompiled packages.

-## creating deb packages
-If you was able to use penguins-eggs from the source, you can also generate deb packages.
+Another advantage of using source code, come from the possibility to create your de packages.
 Just use:

 ```
+cd penguins-eggs
 pnpm deb
 ```
+you will get your package under `./perrisbrewery/work...`.

-# Updating the eggs
+# Updating penguins-eggs

 If you are on Debian and configured the `penguins-eggs-ppa` repository, then you can use just `sudo apt update` to update penguins-eggs.

-The same on Arch or Manjaro, with:
+The same on Arch with `chaoric-aur` or in Manjaro using community repo, with:
 ```
-sudo pacmane -Syu
+sudo pacman -Syu
 ```

 ![image30.jpg](media/image30.jpg)